racker/service-registry-docs/Integration-Guide.md

 # Integration Guide

-This document will explain how to integrate Rackspace Service Registry clients, into your applications and also contains an example on how to integrate the Twisted Python client into your Twisted-powered application.
+This document will explain how to integrate Cloud Service Registry clients, into your applications and also contains an example on how to integrate the Twisted Python client into your Twisted-powered application.

 ## General Flow

-The general flow when registering a service with Rackspace Service Registry is:
+The general flow when registering a service with Cloud Service Registry is:

 * Create a session.
 * Add service(s) to the session.